Tpjazz12/DATA-3402-Kaggle-challenge/README.md

 | Random Forest Regressor  | 90.96              | 9.54                    | 0.95      |
 | Gradient Boosting        | 91.75              | 9.58                    | 0.95      |

+### Conclusions

+Both the Gradient Boosting Regressor and Random Forest Regressor models provide strong predictions of NFL quarterback passer ratings, with Random Forest Regressor having a marginally lower error rate.
+However, the choice between these two models could depend on additional factors, such as the trade-off between model complexity and interpretability, or the time it takes to train and make predictions.

+### Future Work

+* Experiment with additional features, such as player-specific and team-specific variables
+* Explore other machine learning models and techniques, such as neural networks or feature selection methods
+* Investigate the impact of different hyperparameter settings on model performance

+## How to reproduce results

+1. Clone the repository
+2. Install required Python packages
+3. Download and preprocess the data
+4. Train the models and evaluate their performance
+5. Compare the results and draw conclusions

+### Overview of files in repository

+EDA.ipynb: Explore Dataset contains "Quarterback Passer Rating Over the Years" graph also "Correlation Heatmap for QB Performance Metrics"

+Gradiant-Boosting-Regressor.ipynb: Trains and evaluates the Gradient Boosting Regressor model